 Q. How do I know if my new home is energy efficient?

-A. While most builders claim to build energy efficient homes, and while many do, the only way to be sure is to have the guarantee provided to you by an independent third party home energy rater.
-If your home is certified as a BUILT TO SAVE™ home or an ENERGY STAR® home, there is no question that it is energy efficient, and you will have the Energy Rating Index score to know its projected energy efficiency performance.
+A. While most builders claim to build energy efficient homes, and while many do, the only way to be sure is to have verification by an independent third-party home energy Rater.
+If your home is certified as a BUILT TO SAVE® home, there is no question that it is energy efficient, and you will have the Energy Rating Index score to know its projected energy efficiency performance.

-Q. How do I find a builder of energy efficient homes?
+Q. How do I find a builder who builds BUILT TO SAVE® certified homes?